-NSAI has assigned contingent oil resources in the development pending project maturity sub-class in the Cretaceous reservoirs based on the well results from the Demir Dagh-2 to Demir Dagh-11 wells.
+NSAI has assigned contingent oil resources in the development pending project maturity sub-class in the Cretaceous reservoirs based on the well results, production data and other data from the Demir Dagh-2 to Demir Dagh-11 wells.
 The Demir Dagh Cretaceous contingent resources area lies outside of the Corporation's current field development plan for its reserves and away from well control and, as such, these contingent oil resources cannot be classified as reserves at this time.
 This volume could be reclassified as reserves upon the collection and interpretation of additional data resulting from additional drilling and production testing.
 As is the case for Demir Dagh Cretaceous oil reserves, the development of development pending contingent oil resources in the Cretaceous reservoirs will be based on horizontal wells and will be produced through the existing facilities at the Demir Dagh field with eventual debottlenecking or installation of additional facilities to handle the increased production.
-Drilling and production of the

-Demir Dagh Cretaceous contingent oil resources in the development pending project maturity sub-class is expected to start in 2019.
-Sales of such development pending contingent oil resources are expected to be through the nearby tie-in into the Kurdistan Region-Turkey pipeline.
+Drilling and project maturity sub-class is expected to start in 2019, pending economic analysis.
+Development of these resources is estimated by NSAI to require three horizontal wells.
+The cost to drill each horizontal production well in the Demir Dagh Cretaceous reservoir is estimated to be \$15 million.
+Sales of such development pending contingent oil resources are expected to be through the nearby tie-in into the Kurdistan Region-Turkey export pipeline.

 NSAI has assigned contingent oil resources in the development unclarified project maturity sub-class in the Jurassic Butmah reservoir based on well results from the Demir Dagh-3 well.
-Some of the volume around the Demir Dagh-3 well was reclassified from oil reserves (as at December 31, 2014) to contingent oil resources due to the volume being too small to be economic in the then current price and cost environment.
-This volume could be reclassified as reserves upon improvement in the price and cost environment.
-The balance of the contingent oil resources in the Jurassic Butmah reservoir is classified as contingent oil resources as it lies away from well control and, as such, cannot be classified as reserves at this time.
+The contingent oil resources in the Jurassic Butmah reservoir is classified as contingent oil resources as it lies away from well control and, as such, cannot be classified as reserves at this time.
 This volume could be reclassified as reserves upon the collection and interpretation of additional data resulting from additional drilling and production testing.

-The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Naokelekan and Sargelu reservoirs, assigned in 2013 based on Demir Dagh-2 well results, remain unchanged as no additional data was collected from these reservoirs in 2016.
+The contingent oil resources in the development unclarified project maturity sub-class assigned in the Jurassic Naokelekan and Sargelu reservoirs, assigned in 2013 based on Demir Dagh-2 well results, remain unchanged versus 2016 as no additional data was collected from these reservoirs in 2017.
 This volume could be reclassified as reserves upon the collection and interpretation of additional data resulting from additional drilling and production testing.

 The conceptual development of the Jurassic contingent oil resources volumes at the Demir Dagh field will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are included in the development plan to facilitate handling of eventual water being produced or to inject water in case of insufficient pressure support.
 The produced fluids will be processed at the existing Demir Dagh processing facility, with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-Production will likely be exported via the nearby Kurdistan Region-Turkey pipeline.
-Development drilling of the Jurassic Butmah reservoir could start in 2020.
-Development drilling of the Jurassic Naokelekan and Sargelu reservoirs could start in 2024.
+Production will likely be exported via the nearby Kurdistan Region-Turkey export pipeline.
+Development drilling of the Jurassic Butmah reservoir is forecast by NSAI to begin in 2020, pending economic analysis.
+Development of the Jurassic Butmah contingent oil resources is estimated by NSAI to require 19 wells and one additional water injection well for pressure support in the event the aquifer is not sufficient to support reservoir pressure.
+Development drilling of the Jurassic Naokelekan and Sargelu reservoirs is forecast by NSAI to begin in 2024, pending economic analysis.
+Development of the Jurassic Naokelekan and Sargelu contingent oil resources is estimated by NSAI to require 19 wells.
+The cost to drill each production well in the Jurassic Naokelekan, Sargelu and Butmah reservoirs is estimated to be \$15.9 million.